MicrosoftLearning/MB-280T02-Empower-sellers-with-Dynamics-365-Sales-and-Microsoft-365-Copilot-for-Sales/Instructions/Labs/06-1-Dashboard.md

 ---
 lab:
   title: 'Lab 6.1: Configure a dashboard'
+  description: 'Upon successful completion of this lab, you will be able to:'
+  duration: 52 minutes
+  level: 100
+  islab: true
 ---

 # Module 6: Analyze Dynamics 365 Sales data